 Chemical Treatment with DAF Systems

-Coagulants and flocculants are regularly used to pretreat wastewater before it enters a DAF system.
+Coagulants and flocculants are regularly used to chemically condition wastewater before it enters a DAF system.
+Acids and bases are also used to adjust pH levels.

-Like other wastewater treatment methods, a DAF system can benefit from particles that bind due to flocculants.
-The skimming systems can remove a thicker, more dewatered sludge that may need little to no further dewatering.
+Like other wastewater clarification methods, coagulation and flocculation increase the efficiency of a DAF system’s solids removal.
+The chemical condition process also creates a thicker, more dewatered sludge that may need little to no further dewatering.

 What Applications are DAF Clarifiers Used to Treat?

-Due to the DAF clarifier design and technology, they can service many industries.
-DAF technology can incorporate into custom-built clarifiers to fit different water flows with low to high impurity levels.
-In general, they’re ideal for wastewater streams with oil, grease, and impurities that float or suspend.
+Due to their design and technology, DAF clarifiers can service many industries.
+Different DAF clarifier designs and models treat water flows with low to high impurity levels.
+They’re ideal for wastewater streams with oil, grease, and impurities that float or have a low specific gravity.

 DAF systems can service but are not limited to the following industries & production processes: